Xetibo/ReSet-Doc/sections/literature.typ

 #subsubsubsection("Example")
 For Rust, the crate "libloading" handles the mapping of C functions to Rust in a simple fashion.
-This allows a straight forward usage of dynamic libraries.
+This allows a straightforward usage of dynamic libraries.
 Figure @rust_dynamic_libary_loading visualizes a simple dynamic library with a single function.